 Other tips to keep in mind:

-Dress appropriately: It is a religious site that is still used to this day for worship, you’ll likely see Buddhist monks throughout the temples.
+Dress appropriately: Angkor Way is a religious site that is still used to this day for worship.
+You’ll likely see Buddhist monks throughout the temples.
 Be sure to have your shoulders and knees covered, otherwise you’re likely to not even gain access into the grounds.
 Overall, just be mindful and respectful of where you are.

 Shoes: Wear comfortable walking shoes.
-You’re guaranteed to be doing lots of walking throughout the day, also through slippery surfaces and uneven surfaces so the last thing you’ll want is blisters ruining your day!
+You’re guaranteed to be doing lots of walking throughout the day, also through slippery and uneven surfaces.
+The last thing you’ll want is blisters ruining your day!

 Don’t ride the elephants: Yes it may look great, but the reality is, it’s not!
 The elephants are treated poorly and no ride is ethical, just avoid it all together.